1cbyc/c-file-encryptor/README.md

 ## let me explain how you can use it sef
 1. just run `make` to build the file (i have done all the work for you)
-2. if you get issues, just use
+2. if you get issues, just use `make clean` and then `make` again to clean and rebuild
+3. back to the